stratum-mining/stratumprotocol.org/src/docs/index.md

 ### Mining Devices or Miners

 The actual mining machines which compute hashes.
-Miners may refer to a wide variety of hashrate producers; from large-scale corporate mining farms to wildcat mobile mining operations capturing flare gas on a temporory shale drilling site.
+Miners may refer to a wide variety of hashrate producers; from large-scale corporate mining farms to wildcat mobile mining operations capturing flare gas on a temporary shale drilling site.
 Miners are most usefully referred to at the scale they communicate upstream to a pool: a 10PH mining farm colocated with a hydro dam that communicates as a single unit to the pool and splits its work internally may be thought of as a single 'miner', separate from the 'miner' operating a single S19 in his garage down the street.
 Miners "point" their hashrate at a Pool, defined below.
 From a Stratum V2 perspective, they are considered the most downstream roles.

 ### Pools